norrisng/bcferries-live/README.md

 * Arrival time (estimated or actual)
 * Loading (i.e. how full the sailing is, in percent)

+### Important notes

+#### Status

+This library predicts whether future sailings are delayed.
+A scheduled sailing is marked as delayed if the ship was delayed on previous sailings.

+If a delay is predicted, this will be indicated in the detailed status as "Possible ongoing delay".

+#### Departure and arrival times

-If not yet available, `null` values are provided for departure/arrival times, as appropriate.
+If not yet available, `null` values are provided as appropriate.

+#### Loading data

 Loading data is only available for the next 3 departures on each route.
 Data is also not available if the sailing has already departed.

-A `FerryRoute` object represents a route in one direction (e.g. Tsawwassen to Swartz Bay, but not vice versa).
+If loading data is not available, it will have a value of `0`.